elypia/imagecaster/README.md

         modulate: "100,70,50"
 checks:
   - name: "file-exists"
-    source: "src/static/mask/panda*.mask.png"
-    target: "src/static/panda$1.png"
+    args:
+      - name: "source"
+        value: "src/static/panda(.+).png"
+      - name: "target"
+        value: "src/static/projects/panda$1.psd"
 ```
-> First we define a glob which matches all of our input images.
+> First we define a pattern which matches all of our input images.
 > For each image we add the EXIF tag, `Artist`, and export 6 versions of each image to
 > accomodate original, blue, and violet colors, in 512px, and 128px sizes.
 > Doing `imagecaster build` will do all of this for you.